• Sign In

 Figure D. Door and Window Symbols

-Without strict regard for scale, draw the general outline of the room, capturing its shape.
-Sketch windows and doors approximately where these and other architectural features (fireplaces, wall breaks, columns, and anything else structural) fall relative to the space.
+Sketch windows and doors (Figure D.) approximately where these and other architectural features (such as fireplaces, wall breaks, columns, and anything else structural) fall relative to the space.

 2. Measure

-• Measure the length of the walls.
-To measure the width and depth of a space, measure the distance between the walls and not the baseboards (Figure E.)
+Measure the distance between the walls and not the baseboards (Figure E.)

 Figures F. and G. Measuring Windows and Doors (Horizontal)